Early Los Angeles City Views (1800s)

 Historical Notes

 Incorporated in 1887, Los Angeles Cable Railway was the largest transit venture in the city, operating from Boyle Heights and East Los Angeles out to Westlake Park and Grand Avenue.
 It was the last city line to convert to electrification.
-It was renamed the Pacific Railway Company in 1889 and was later sold to Henry E. Huntington.
+It was renamed the Pacific Railway Company in 1889 and was later sold to Henry E. Huntington in 1902.

 (ca. 1889)^ - View of the Los Angeles Cable Railroad viaduct at Spring Street which crossed the LA River to Downey Ave.